formkit/docs-content/advanced/core.md

   key: 'yourkey',
   // (optional) Meta data object about this message (default: {}).
   meta: {
-    // (optional) If set i18n uses this instead of the key to find locale messages.
+    // (optional) If set, i18n uses this instead of the key to find locale messages.
     messageKey: 'i18nKey',
     // (optional) If set, these arguments will be spread to the i18n locale function.
     i18nArgs: [...any],